devklick/GDMan.Net/README.md

 ### Installing latest version

-In most cases, you probably want to install the latest version of Godot, so you would pass in the `--latest` flag.
+In most cases, you probably want to install the latest version of Godot, so you would pass in the `--latest` option.

 ```
 gdman install --latest